-Less Reliable Sampling Methods Method Concern Ether Roll Only detects 50 to 60 percent of mites.
-Material is highly flammable.
+Less Reliable Sampling Methods Method Concern Ether Roll Only detects 50 to 60 percent of mites.Material is highly flammable.
 Drone Brood Assessment Difficult to interpret results of percent of brood infested.
 Drone brood is not always present when sampling is needed.
 Visual Inspection of Mites on Adults Unless mites are on thorax or top of abdomen, they are not easily seen.
 Finding mites on adults indicates that a high total mite population already exists.
-Sticky (debris) Board Ants or other scavengers might remove mite bodies and interfere with estimates.
+Sticky (debris) Board May be useful to check mite population trends or as 'quick check' to confirm treatment effectiveness.
+Ants or other scavengers might remove mite bodies and interfere with estimates.
 Difficult to interpret number of mites per hour or per day to estimate total mite population.